 Because each person has different issues and goals for therapy, sessions will be different depending on the individual.
 In general, you can expect to discuss the current events happening in your life, as well as your personal history relevant to your issue.

+Your therapist also psychoeducation to provide you some knowledge about root of your challenges and skills to cope with them.
 It is important to understand that you will get more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you bring what you learn in the session back into your life, helping you deal with difficulties and reach your desired level of personal development.

 What type of therapy do you offer?